 In the George Washington University electrical engineering master’s program, you’ll gain a competitive advantage through honing your technical, business and communication skills.
-Our program teaches you to effectively apply your knowledge of science and mathematics to solve urgent problems and plan for future needs.
+Our program teaches you to effectively apply your knowledge of STEM disciplines to solve urgent problems and plan for future needs.
 You can complete the entire electrical engineering degree online in a focus area that is in high demand.

 Completion Time: 2-2.5 years

 Next Start Date: Week of August 15, 2022

 Cost Per Credit: $1,150

 Total Tuition Cost: $34,500